laurence-bird/comms-orchestration/README.md

 [![CircleCI](https://circleci.com/gh/ovotech/comms-orchestration.svg?style=svg)](https://circleci.com/gh/ovotech/comms-orchestration)

-Encriches communitcation events with customer data and determines the best channel to issue the communication over.
+Encriches communication events with customer data and determines the best channel to issue the communication over.

 Determined channel restricted to emails for now.
 At some point in the future it will support other channels, e.g. SMS, push.
 Will also allow communications to scheduled in the future.